 Vaya is committed to working in collaboration with our Network Providers to achieve the highest standards of quality in service delivery.
-We understand the important role of quality management in protecting members and promoting high-quality treatment.
+We understand the important role of quality improvement in promoting member safety and high-quality treatment.
 We maintain a strong commitment to continual improvement of our programs and services, as well as the services provided directly to members.
-A focus on quality requires basic principles, which include:
+We accomplish this by continually: